Rohithv07/Docker/README.md

 - `docker exec -it <container id> sh` :- provides access to the terminal inside the context of the container

-- `docker build` :- build an image from a Docker file
+- `docker build .` :- build an image from a Docker file

 - `docker pull` :- pulls an image from registry